-RandTR is the value indicated in the Time Range field of the EDP Epoch Settings field
+RandTR is the value in TU corresponding to the Time Range field, of the EDP Epoch Settings field

-PGTK (for Privacy GTK) is the cryptographic key assigned by an EDP AP MLD that is used to manage the group EDP epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.
+PGTK (for Privacy GTK) (#1265)is the cryptographic key assigned by an EDP AP MLD that is used to manage the group EDP epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.

+If the start time of an EDP epoch occurs during an ongoing TXOP, the FA parameters corresponding to the new EDP Epoch applies at the end of this TXOP. (#1266)

 TGbi editor: Modify clause 10.71.3 as follow